martinmountie/netflex/README.md

 ## Netflex
-Just some playing with flexbox and animations with CSS\
+Just some playing with flexbox and CSS animations\
 **Note:** Not mobile-friendly

 [LIVE DEMO](https://martinmountie.github.io/netflex)